zkxs/neos-mod-list/README.md

 - [ExposePatchedMethods](https://github.com/EIA485/NeosExposePatchedMethods) - Exposes what mods you have loaded to your userspace
 - [LocalStreamVolume](https://github.com/Sox-NeosVR/LocalStreamVolume) -  Makes any audio stream you create have a local volume slider
 - [LocalVideoPlayerVolume](https://github.com/Sox-NeosVR/LocalVideoPlayerVolume) - Automatically makes any video you import have a local volume slider
-- [DesktopPhisicalGrab](https://github.com/EIA485/NeosDesktopPhisicalGrab) - Enables phisical grabing in screen mode
+- [DesktopPhisicalGrab](https://github.com/EIA485/NeosDesktopPhisicalGrab) - Enables physical grabbing in screen mode
+- [PrivacyShield](https://github.com/ljoonal/Neos-Mods#privacy-shield) - Some privacy enhancements like requesting web permission for anything outside of Neos APIs, not just web requests.
+Also timezone and FPS spoofing.

 ## Context Menu Tweaks
 - [NeosLocomotionRename](https://github.com/zkxs/NeosLocomotionRename) - Lets you rename your locomotion modules